 Most visitors agree that the small island of Moorea is actually more beautiful than its larger neighbour, Tahiti, and there are more overwater-bungalow resorts here as well.
 Those seeking a bungalow over a still, clearwater lagoon will find them more by considering the overwater bungalows in Bora Bora, which range from gorgeous to magnificent, but Moorea also has four such resorts, plus a low budget overwater resort option that might also be worth a look.

-Many honeymooners and romantic retreat couples book at multiple resorts to get the most out of the experience.
+Many honeymooners and romantic retreat couples book at multiple resorts to get the most out of the experience and enjoy a range of Moorea accommodation.
 Fortunately, the transport hub in Tahiti is only a 10-minute flight or a 1-hour ferry ride away, so Moorea is popular and easily worth the trip.